AlanBaade/alanbaade.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Machine Learning Researcher at UT Austin under David Harwath and Kristen Grauman.
-Working toward universal semantic learning algorithms for speech, audio, and vision.
+I am a senior undergraduate studying Computer Science and Mathematics at UT Austin.
+I research at UT Austin under Professors David Harwath and Kristen Grauman.
+My research works toward universal semantic learning algorithms for speech, audio, and vision.